-USM's Coastal Hazards Research Lab including, Eve Eisemann (USM DMS graduate alumna), Dr. Davin Wallace, Shara Gremillion, Erin Miller, and Bill Funderburk, deployed multiple sensors and cameras to capture modern storm and overwash activity on the Outer Banks of North Carolina in collaboration with U.S. Army Research and Development Center and others to understand the depositional history.
-The lab completed a 10-day expedition on R/V Apalachee collecting 45 sediment cores on the Mississippi-Alabama continental shelf to map paleochannels, funded by BOEM.
+USM's Coastal Hazards Research Lab including, Eve Eisemann (USM DMS graduate alumna).
+Dr. Davin Wallace.
+Shara Gremillion.
+Erin Miller, and Bill Funderburk, deployed multiple sensors and cameras to capture modern storm and overwash activity on the Outer Banks of North Carolina in collaboration with U.S. Army Research and Development Center and others to understand the depositional history.
+The lab completed a 10-day expedition on R/V Applachee collecting 45 sediment cores on the Mississippi-Alabama continental shelf to map paleochannels, funded by BOEM.

-Dr. Stephan Howden and Kevin Martin launched a Seaglider into the Gulf of Mexico for a 90-day mission to study heat content for hurricanes.
-The project was funded by Shell as part of an Integrated Office Observing System (IOOS) Hurricane glider mission, complementing the continued operation, along with Dr. Arne Diercks, of the Central Gulf of Mexico Ocean Observing System that includes three long-range High Frequency Radar stations, two new additional stations in partnership with Fugro, two short range stations funded through MBRACE, and a 3-m discus buoy funded by IOOS and the NOAA Ocean Acidification Program, along with Co-I Dr. Chris Hayes.
-Graduate student Amy Moody, working with Dr. Alan Shiller, maintained a monthly time-series of five beaches along Mississippi Sound, collecting data on submarine groundwater discharge for her dissertation.
+Faculty, students and staff received numerous awards this year Dr. Stephan Howden and Kevin Martin launched a Seaglider into the and here we name a selection.
+Gulf of Mexico for a 90-day mission to study heat content for hurricanes.
+The project was funded by Shell as part of an Integrated Office Observing System (IOOS) Hurricane glider mission, complementing the continued operation, along with Dr. Arne Diercks, of the Central Gulf of Mexico Ocean Observing System that includes Sciences Faculty Advising and Mentoring Award. three long-range High Frequency Radar stations, two new addi-The Butch Oustalet Distinguished Professorship Award for tional stations in partnership with Fugro, two short range stations Research was given to Dr. Christopher Hayes. funded through MBRACE, and a 3-m discus buoy funded by IOOS and The 2019 USM Faculty recipient for the Higher Education the NOAA Ocean Acidification Program, along with Co-I Dr. Chris Appreciation Day Working for Academic Excellence Hayes.
+Graduate student Amy Moody, working with Dr. Alan Shiller, (HEADWAE) was Dr. Davin Wallace. maintained a monthly time-series of five beaches along Mississippi Sound, collecting data on submarine groundwater discharge for her dissertation.